opiod addiction treatment in south carolina

 Addiction is a disorder in which something that began as pleasurable now feels like something you can't go without.
 The medical community defines drug addiction as an alluring craving for a drug, compulsive use of the drug, and continued use of drugs in the face of repeated consequences.
 Opioids are highly addictive, in great part since they activate commanding reward centers in your brain.

-In the world of treatment there are typically five levels of addiction care: detox, residential, partial hospitalization (PHP), intensive outpatient (IOP), and outpatient (OP).
+Our opioid addiction treatment in South Carolina offers five levels of care: detox, residential, partial hospitalization (PHP), intensive outpatient (IOP), and outpatient (OP).
 Our admissions teams, in coordination with doctors and therapists, will determine the best place for you to start.
 At the same time, all clients must be successfully detoxed prior to any other level of care.
 While treatment levels vary in intensity, they share a theme of preparing clients to return to their lives with tools that support their recovery.
 We prepare all our clients for life on its own terms.

 Medication Assisted Treatment for Opioid Addiction